 Do you want to be healthier but a complete health overhaul is simply impossible right now?
 Major lifestyle and diet changes take a lot of time and effort (not to mention money), and this may not always be achievable in the context of a demanding work schedule, tight budget or other life commitments.
 This is why well-intentioned resolutions to get fit and/or healthy so often fall by the wayside.

 However, making changes to your health doesn’t always have to be difficult or disruptive.
-Whether you’re looking to lose weight, boost your mood, lower your blood pressure, or just develop healthy habits, there are things you can do which are incredibly simple but will instantly have a positive impact on the health of your mind and body.
+Whether you’re looking to lose weight, boost your mood, lower your blood pressure, prevent different types of lupus, or just develop healthy habits, there are things you can do which are incredibly simple but will instantly have a positive impact on the health of your mind and body.

 Check this list of 5 easy things you can do today for better health and fitness.

 1. Get More Sleep

 Ok, so this is something we hear a lot, but it really is important.
 What’s more, there are few things easier (or cheaper) than simply going to bed!
 Regularly getting a solid night’s sleep of 7 to 8 hours, at approximately the same time each day is critical to allow your body to conduct its regular processes, repair damaged cells, build up energy reserves, and do things like build muscle after a workout.
 Solid, regular sleep is also one of the major contributors to good mental health and wellbeing.

 If you suffer from insomnia or simply struggle to get to bed on time, the first step to establishing healthy sleep habits is setting up a regular routine.
 Have a fixed bedtime, and stick to it in all but truly exceptional circumstances.
 Additionally, have certain things which you do in the 30-60 minutes before you go to bed, such as turning off all electronic devices during this time window in order to allow your brain to unwind, and having a relaxing shower.